ino5/MSA-food-delivery/README.md

 ## Run the backend micro-services
 See the README.md files inside the each microservices directory:

+- ordering
+- store
+- rider
 - customer
-- delivery
-- BoundedContext1174
-- 고객센터

 ## Run API Gateway (Spring Gateway)